 While you’re on the job, you’re still being affected by damaging rays.
 If your business has a storefront, a window film will block those rays and protect your merchandise and furniture from becoming washed out, while also saving you energy costs.

-So, as we start in Skin Cancer Awareness Month, we hope you found this article informative and now understand how window films can play a part in your overall skin protection plan.
+So, as we work through Skin Cancer Awareness Month, we hope you found this article informative and now understand how window films can play a part in your overall skin protection plan.
 Our company is proud to offer professionally installed window films to help protect your skin.
 If you would like more information on the products or services we offer, contact us today by calling (856) 422-4949 or emailing us at email@example.com.
 We are located in Tabernacle, New Jersey and service the entire surrounding area.